-Presentation differences include the different presentation of accrued interest amounting to EUR 113 thousand as at 31 December 2016.
-Solvency II requires accrued interest to be presented as part of the interest bearing liabilities ('dirty market value') and not separately as other assets as in the 2016 Accounts of NN Schade ('clean market value').
+Presentation differences include the different presentation of accrued interest amounting to EUR 55 thousand as at 31 December 2017.
+Solvency II requires accrued interest to be presented as part of the interest bearing liabilities ('dirty market value') and not separately as other assets as in the 2017 Accounts of NN Schade ('clean market value').

-Other liabilities
+Deferred tax liabilities and Other liabilities

 Part of the other liabilities are the deferred tax liabilities.
 In the Solvency II balance sheet, deferred tax assets and liabilities are recognised and valued in conformity with IFRS (reference is made to section D.1 'Assets'- Other assets).
-However, due to the differences in valuation of assets and liabilities as set out in sections D.1 'Assets', D.2 'Technical provisions' and D.3 'Other liabilities' EUR -18,126 thousand lower deferred tax liabilities are recognised in the Solvency II balance sheet as at 31 December 2016.
+However, due to the differences in valuation of assets and liabilities as set out in sections D.1 'Assets', D.2 'Technical provisions' and D.3 'Other liabilities' EUR 859 thousand higher deferred tax liabilities are recognised in the Solvency II balance sheet as at 31 December 2017.

 In the IFRS balance sheet, other liabilities are reported at the notional amount.
 In the Solvency II balance sheet, other liabilities (with the exclusion of deferred taxes) are reported at market value.
-There are no significant valuation differences between IFRS and Solvency II for other liabilities as the market value is not significantly different from the notional value.

 Presentation differences include the different presentation of accrued interest.
-Solvency II requires accrued interest to be presented as part of the interest bearing liability ('dirty market value') and not separately as other liabilities as in the 2016 Annual accounts of NN Schade ('clean market value').
-Presentation differences amounted to EUR 113 thousand as at 31 December 2016.
+Solvency II requires accrued interest to be presented as part of the interest bearing liability ('dirty market value') and not separately as other liabilities as in the 2017 Annual accounts of NN Schade ('clean market value').
+Presentation differences amounted to EUR 55 thousand as at 31 December 2017.